nicozanf/EmailRelay/README.md

 # EmailRelay
 E-MailRelay application on a Docker container

-This is mainly taken from https://github.com/NMichas/EmailRelay but updated to the latest source and Alpine version.
-Now it works with RaspberryPi, due to cross-compiling made on Ubuntu with a command like:
+This is mainly taken from https://github.com/NMichas/EmailRelay but updated to the latest source programs and Alpine version.
+Now it can lso run on RaspberryPi, due to cross-compiling made on Ubuntu with a command like:

 ```